ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 ## Notes

-Please read the documentation pages for all of our [Ark API clients and cryptography libraries](/sdk/) (offered in many programming languages).
+Please read the documentation pages for all of our [ARK API clients and cryptography libraries](/sdk/) (offered in many programming languages).

 Also, read the [API documentation](/api/public/v2/).